splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 When you hover over a chart, the plot line for the time series you are focused on is highlighted, and information about the data point displays.

 To see detailed information about data points in a chart, select the :strong:`Data Table` tab.
 If you haven't pinned a point on the chart, values for the most recent data in the chart display.
-Alternatively, you can click in the chart to pin a point in time and display the :strong:`Data Table` tab.
+Alternatively, you can select in the chart to pin a point in time and display the :strong:`Data Table` tab.

 .. note:: If you edited a :ref:`plot name <plot-name>` or specified :ref:`display units<plot-display-units>` in the chart builder, this information displays when you hover over the chart and in the :strong:`Data Table`.
 For example, instead of seeing ``250`` as a value, you might see ``250 ms`` (where you specified :strong:`ms` as a suffix) or ``$250/millisecond`` (where you specified :strong:`$` as a prefix and :strong:`/millisecond` as a suffix).